More than a Campus. A Community.

 Inspired Campus Setting

 Recognized by MSNBC as one of the nation’s most beautiful college campuses, Logan’s eastern Missouri location offers 112 acres of green space, forests, water features and, of course, one of the nation’s top health sciences universities.
-From the stain glass windows in the library to the iconic bell tower on the plaza, a few remnants remain from the campus’ former occupant—Maryknoll Junior Seminary.
+From the stained glass windows in the library to the iconic bell tower on the plaza, a few remnants remain from the campus’ former occupant—Maryknoll Junior Seminary.